yahoo/preceptor/README.md

 #####Object and List Configuration
 * ```configuration``` - Custom configuration for task-specific options.
 See below for the task options.
-* ```decorator``` - List of client decorators that should be loaded on the client.
+* ```decorators``` - List of client decorators that should be loaded on the client.
 See "Client Decorators" section for more information.

 #####Flag Configuration
 * ```active``` - Flag that defines if task is active or inactive.
 Inactive tasks will be ignored by Preceptor, skipping any tests and results from the task. (default: true)